sharon-ku/soyouwontforget/process/journal.md

 Sad memory: blue character

 When you get sucked into the memory, it starts off looking bleak but gets more colorful (showing that you are becoming more comfortable with confronting the memory)

+### Fight actions against sad memory

+Actions centered around the idea of washing (cleaning up the memory + brainwashing):

+- Sprinkle with flowers
+- Shoot rainbow rays

+### Questions remaining:

+- Is scope too large considering time limit?
+- What are the 2-3 sad memories that I will present?
+- How do I present those memories?
+Image?
+Text?
+Video?